 - IMAP unlike POP, specifically allows multiple clients simultaneously connected to the same mailbox.

 - In POP3, you need to download all email again when using another desktop PC to check your email.
-But in IMAP, you don’t need to download all email when using other desktop PC to check your email.
+But in IMAP, you don’t need to download all email when using another desktop PC to check your email.

-- In POP3, the mails may be deleted after downloaded from the server according to your client’s setting, whereas there is no danger of removing mails in IMAP.
+- In POP3, the mails may be deleted after being downloaded from the server according to your client’s setting, whereas there is no danger of removing mails in IMAP.